 You deserve a straight and healthy smile!
 So how does cleaning your retainer affect your oral health?
 Well, a retainer sits on your teeth for a long time — in fact, 8-10 hours when you’re sleeping!

 So it’s not surprising that food debris, bacteria, and plaque can accumulate on your retainer.
 If your retainer plastic looks like it has a milky film, that’s plaque.
 What’s on your retainer can transfer onto your teeth and lead to tartar — the hardened form of plaque — as well as tooth decay and cavities.

 The first step to a clean retainer?
 Learning how to clean a retainer properly to keep it free of sticky plaque and minimize your replacement time.

 Check out these dos and don’ts for how to clean the Invisalign retainers and Essix retainers we offer at The Brace Place:

 Do’s for Cleaning your Retainer

-Do brush your retainer under cool or warm water.
+Do use cool or lukewarm water to rinse your retainer.
 You might think that hot water will get rid of bacteria better.
 However, really hot water can warp your retainer, causing it to lose its custom shape.
 And if your retainer doesn’t retain its fit, your teeth may not be getting the retention they need.

 Make a fresh batch of baking soda/water paste every time you clean your retainer.
 That way, you minimize bacteria in the paste from the last time you dipped your toothbrush into it.